FrancisCrickInstitute/network_invsync/README.md

 │   ├── slack_network_auto.json[3]
 │   ├── ise_ers.json[4]
 ```
 - Expectation is there is a config.yaml in the working directory [1].
-This is used by Nornir to build a list of hosts given a -y CLI argument.
+This is used by NORNIR to build a list of hosts given a -y CLI argument.
 It references the .yaml files in network_inventory [2] folder and also defines the number of concurrent connections.

 - Where the -s (Post-to-Slack) CLI argument is passed, expectation is there is a slack_network_auto.json [3] file in network_config folder.
-The defines the OAUTH token and CHANNEL required to post to Slack.
+This defines the OAUTH token and CHANNEL required to post to Slack.

 ```
 {